SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 Do a deep dive into the individual applications, events and schemas by double clicking on them.
 Note that Event Portal houses all the schemas and topic strings that you’ll need for the CodeLab.

-Positive
+> aside positive
-: If you want to learn more about the architecture for this CodeLab, check out the [Solace Architecture blog](https://solace.com/blog/category/architects/).
+> If you want to learn more about the architecture for this CodeLab, check out the [Solace Architecture blog](https://solace.com/blog/category/architects/).

 Two notes: